ShayHill/docx2python/source/index.rst

 docx2python
 ===========

-Extract docx headers, footers, text, properties, and images to a Python object.
+Extract docx headers, footers, text, footnotes, endnotes, properties, and images to a Python object.

 The code is an expansion/contraction of [python-docx2txt](https://github.com/ankushshah89/python-docx2txt) (Copyright (c) 2015 Ankush Shah).
 The original code is mostly gone, but some of the bones may still be here.